The Art and Science of Estimating Mobility Flows

 \[P(y_{ij}) = \frac{\lambda_{ij}^{y_{ij}} e^{-\lambda_{ij}}}{y_{ij}!}\]

 where $ \lambda_{ij} $ is the expected number of trips.
-This is where the beauty of spatial interaction models lies—once you frame flows as a Poisson process, you can build models to estimate and predict flows based on a set of parameters.
+This is where the beauty of spatial interaction models lies.
+Once you frame flows as a Poisson process, you can build models to estimate and predict flows based on a set of parameters, enabling prediction within a rigorous framework.

 Spatial Interaction Model Formulation: Connecting Theory and Poisson Distribution